le-cmyk/autonomous-agent-platform/docs/developer/branch-protection.md

 ## Manual Setup (GitHub Interface)

-You can also set up branch protection rules manually:
+Branch protection is set up directly through the GitHub web interface:

 1. Go to your repository on GitHub
 2. Click on "Settings" > "Branches"